 Every summer we hear about tragedies that occur when people leave their children, pets or an elderly family member in a sweltering car for extended periods of time.
 I remember coming across a story this past July about a couple in Ottawa who left their one month old daughter in the car for nearly an hour while they shopped at a Home Depot.
 Luckily, the police spotted the infant in the car, broke the window and got her to the hospital where she recovered.

 Even moderately warm temperatures can quickly lead to deadly heat inside a parked automobile.
 This occurs because the car acts like a greenhouse, trapping the sun’s heat.
-Children’s body temperatures rise 3 to 5 times faster than adults, which make them even more vulnerable to heat stroke.
+Children’s Healthy Body temperatures rise 3 to 5 times faster than adults, which make them even more vulnerable to heat stroke.

 You should absolutely never leave your child or pet in the car in the scorching heat.
 If you need to go into a store take them with you, or don’t bring them along for the car ride at all.
 We’ve all been there – when you think you’re just going to “run in for 5 minutes” which quickly turns into 45.
 These neglectful acts can have devastating consequences.
 Leaving a helpless person or an animal locked in a car on a humid day, is most definitely a form of abuse.

 It is reported that thirty to fifty children die every year in the United States from being locked inside vehicles.
 Many of these cases occur when over-tired parents forget to drop their children, who are often asleep in the backseat, off at daycare on the way to work.